CaptainN/async-proxy/README.md

 Limitations in Legacy Browsers
 ==============================

 An earlier version of this readme incorrectly claimed that Google Chrome's proxy-polyfill could be used to make the Methods proxy function, but it cannot.
 The polyfill only works with properties defined at specification time.
 Since we don't have a list of all methods, the Proxy cannot work.
-If you need support for older browsers (like IE), you can still use the non-proxy based methods, like `callAsync`.
+If you need support for older browsers (like IE), you can still use the non-proxy based methods, like `callAsync` and `getPromise`.